Netanyahu at U.N.: Don't trust Rouhani, Iran's overtures a ruse

 Iran has made clear it wants a swift deal that would lift the crippling international sanctions against it and put an end to the decade-long standoff over its nuclear ambitions.

-He warned Israel that Iran was able to respond to any Israeli attack, saying, "The Israeli prime minister had better not even think about attacking Iran, let alone planning for that."
+He warned Israel that Iran is able to respond to any Israeli attack, saying: "The Israeli prime minister had better not even think about attacking Iran, let alone planning for that."

 Netanyahu said Iran's nuclear program had continued at a "vast and feverish" pace since the election of Rouhani.